 - 18. Click the Review and Package page to view the name, location, and root directory information about the IP. - 19.
-Click Package IP to update the IP with the updated identification and Sub-Core Reference information.
+Click Package IP to update the IP with the updated identification and sub-core reference information.

 This completes the packaging for the $myip_v1_0$ IP.
-If prompted, you can close the edit ip project.
+If prompted, you can close the $edit_ip_project$.

 Note: Adding a sub-core reference in the Package IP window does affect the state of the edit IP project.
-The Hierarchy Sources window continues to display the missing modules located within the sub-core reference.
+The Hierarchy view of the Sources window continues to display the missing modules located within the sub-core reference.
 This information only exists within the Package IP window and component.xml.
-If you want to verify the IP with the files from the Sub-Core Reference, you can reopen the packaged IP in an edit IP project through the IP Catalog and the associated Sub-Core Reference files will be present.
+If you want to verify the IP with the files from the Sub-Core Reference, you can reopen the packaged IP in an edit IP project through the IP catalog and the associated Sub-Core Reference files will be present.